teamhanko/hanko/README.md

 - Self-hosted or as a lean SaaS hosted by us (coming soon™)
 - API-first, small footprint, cloud-native

-Integrate Hanko in your web apps in just 5 minutes – with a single line of code.
-Try Hanko now and never look back.
+Integrate Hanko in your web apps in just 5 minutes – with a single line of code – and never look back.

 ## Community
 Join our [Slack community](https://www.hanko.io/community) if you have any questions about Hanko or just want to chat about authentication, identity, or life in general.